youngtsx/ITM352_S22_repo/Arch_Documentation.md

 Aliases

-made permanent by editing the ~./bash.rc file
+made permanent by appending alias the /etc/bash.bashrc file.
+Close and reopen terminal after saving.

+error couldn't write to file when using vim ~./bashrc so instead:

+>sudo nano /etc/bash.bashrc

+append aliases to the end of the file

 >alias c='clear'